blynkkk/docs/getting-started/signup.md

 1. Check your Email inbox please

 {% hint style="warning" %}
 If you can't find _Reset your password letter_ in your inbox for a long period of time \(it takes less than 1 minute to be delivered normally\), check your Spam folder please.
-Otherwise re-send the link from Blynk.App
+Otherwise, re-send the link from Blynk.Apps
 {% endhint %}

 1. Tap **Reset Password** button you've got in the Email